 article vii: Officers

-Officer Duties and Terms of Service
+Officer Duties

 President: The President is the main leader of the organization and must complete training to be responsible for all club activities.
 Nothing can occur without approval from this officer.
+Also responsible for Risk Management (see article VI).

 Vice-President: The acting President if the President is unable to attend for a valid, undisclosed reason.
+Leads the planning of club events.
+Must work alongside the President for approval, and alongside the treasurer for funding information.

 Treasurer: Responsible for keeping track of purchases and making sure that the budget isn’t broken.

-Event Manager: Leads the planning of club events.
-Must work alongside the President for approval, and alongside the treasurer for funding information.

 Coffee Gatherer: Responsible for researching and obtaining the coffee used in meetings.
 Must get treasurer’s approval with cost information.

-Risk Manager: See Article VI.

 Public Relations: Responsible for marketing the club on and off of campus and interacting with other organizations to benefit the club.

 Social Media: Responsible for running club social media accounts.

-Education: Responsible for searching for and organizing opportunities for workshops that gives members a chance to learn something relevant to Coffee Club.

-positions
+Terms of Service

+Terms of service for President, VP, and treasurer positions are re-elected after 2 years or graduation/University exit of the officer.
+The election process is a blind vote between from all voting members and the majority wins.
+It will occur on the final meeting of the academic year.
+In case of a tie, the acting president will decide between the candidates.

-Terms of Service for positions iv through ix are year-long (unless the officer misses a semester due to study abroad, withdrawal or another reason).
+Terms of Service for the Coffee Gatherer, Public Relations, and Social Media positions are year-long (unless the officer misses a semester due to study abroad, withdrawal or another reason).
 The election process is a blind vote and the majority wins.
 It will occur on the final meeting of the academic year.

-Terms of service for positions i through iii are re-elected post-graduation of the officer.
-The election process is a blind vote between candidates and the majority wins.
-It will occur on the final meeting of the academic year.
+In case of a tie, the acting president will decide.

 Impeachment or Removal of Officers